ahrav/go-gitpack/blog/md/part1.md

 When you run `git log -p --all`, you're forcing Git to walk through every commit, decompress every object, and compute a diff just to print a human-friendly patch.
 We then discard about half of that output (the "-" lines) and pipe the rest into our scanner.

 This is inefficient.
-The core problem is that we're asking Git to act as a middle-man when we could be accessing its underlying database directly.
+The core problem is that we're asking Git to act as a middle-man, forcing it through slow, safe code paths when we could be accessing its underlying database directly with more advanced techniques.

 **Spoiler alert**: We can, and it's surprisingly straightforward once you understand how Git stores its data.